How can you tell if your OKC plumber is licensed or not? 😮

 They aren’t paying the proper overhead to do things the right way.
 So these unlicensed hacks will always be able to underbid the real professionals.

 Often these unlicensed imposters will never honor their own warranty.
 We’ve all been there or know someone who has, they call their “contractor” or “repairman” back because something went wrong and they can’t get a hold of anyone or get constant excuses of why they can’t come back to fix the issue.

-So here are some pointers on how to know if your plumber is truly licensed or not.
+So here are some pointers on how to know if a plumber is truly a licensed plumbers Oklahoma City or not.

 1. Hey buddy, what’s your license number? 🤔

 In Oklahoma and in most states it’s required by law to list your license number with all advertisements.
 So anywhere where they are advertising for their plumbing services they should have their state license number listed nearby.